Jewish Heritage Tour In Istanbul, 6 hrs

 The Neve Shalom Synagogue

-The most beautiful and the largest synagogue of the city where most of the religious ceremonies like bar-mitzvahs, weddings and funerals are held.
+The most beautiful and the largest synagogue of the city where most of the religious ceremonies like bar-mitzvahs, weddings, and funerals are held.

 Built and opened in 1951, by two young architects, it also houses the Museum of Jewish history in Turkey.
+This is an important part of our Jewish Heritage Istanbul tour.

 Jewish Museum of Turkey